LQDLove/Genetic-algorithms-for-face-recognition/Readme.md

 # Genetic algorithms for face recognition

-Use of genetic algorithms for face recognition by fitness ellipses.
+Use of genetic algorithms for face recognition using fitness ellipses.
+The file Reporte.pdf contains samples of outputs of this project.

+## Requirements
 You need Python 2.7 and the following libraries: PIL, CV.

-The file Reporte.pdf contains samples of outputs of this project.
+- Python 2.7
+### Libraries
+- PIL
+- CV